Mambo-Token/Solidcoins/Café-Coin.md

 ## Why you should buy $Cafe and not mint
 1. Normally you should get a better price on marketplaces than to mint
 2. If you buy $Cafe the funds from the $Cafe sales wallet will flow into the $Cafe community treasury wallet.
-3. Buying means you fund the treasury or your coin with collateral.
-You help maintain the value of you investment.
+3. Buying means you fund the treasury of the coin you invest in with collateral.
+You help maintain the value of your investment.
 4. Funds from sales can be used for liquidity pools.
 5. We will not make ugly fund raising campaigns for liquidity - instead the market does it simply by demand and supply.